-Through a company called Yiftee, Hillsboro Downtown Partnership offers a closed-loop eGfit Card that is only redeemable at independent, small retail, dining, and personal service businesess in Downtown Hillsboro.
+Through a company called Yiftee, Hillsboro Downtown Partnership offers a closed-loop eGfit Card that is only redeemable at independent, small retail, dining, and personal service businesses in Downtown Hillsboro.

 Used to restore or reconstruct the facades of historic buildings that have been heavily altered over the years with the purpose of returning them to their historic appearance and potentially qualifying them for historic register designation.

-Our County and City are working on ways to distribute both there own funding programs and redistribute funds coming direct from the Federal Government.
+Our County and City are working on ways to distribute both their own funding programs and redistribute funds coming directly from the Federal Government.
 These programs have only been accepting applications for a couple of days at a time.

-Our State is also distributing funds coming direct from the Federal Government.
+Our State is also distributing funds coming directly from the Federal Government.
 In an effort to ensure that funds are reaching underserved individuals and businesses, these programs have mostly been demographic or industry-specific.

-From SBA to crowdfunded loans, we will keep this list updated with low/no interest loan options.
-Please consider one of these business loans before resorting to the use of a high-interest credit cards.
+From SBA to crowdfunded loans, we will keep this list updated with low/no-interest loan options.
+Please consider one of these business loans before resorting to the use of a high-interest credit card.
 Many of them include free business consulting services.

 A potentially forgivable loan that helps businesses keep their workforce employed during the Coronavirus (COVID-19) crisis.
 Administered through banks, credit unions, and other participating lenders.